lherman-cs/website/content/resume/_index.md

   date: 01/2019 - 05/2019
   descriptions:
-  - Implemented a game engine with SDL2, async task scheduler with Promises, async TCP library, page routing system in C++
+  - Implemented a game engine with SDL2, async task scheduler with Promises, async TCP library, and page routing system in C++
-  - Wrote the server in Go with lobby system, peer discovery, bots, and network disconnection recovery features
+  - Wrote server in Go with lobby system, peer discovery, bots, and network disconnection recovery features
   - Ported the project from C++ to WASM and created a CI/CD pipeline for WASM deployment
   - Designed a message protocol for client & server communication with a simple custom Key and Value message format
-  - Designed the project architecture and structure
 - title: LESA
   date: 07/2018
   descriptions: